mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 ### Contact information
 Use periods to separate parts of phone numbers, and begin each number with a plus sign.

-Because we work with people throughout the world, omit the international access code, which differs from country to country (it’s 011 in the United States).
+Because we work with people throughout the world, omit the international access code, which differs from country to country (it's 011 in the United States).
 Examples:
 _+1.206.709.3100 (United States)_
 _+91.11.4100.3100 (India)_